-If you have a piece of residential property that is lying around and you are considering selling it, you should think twice.
-In many situations, keeping the property for yourself and renting it out can carry a bigger benefit for you than selling it would.
-You should weigh each side carefully before deciding to sell your property.
+If you have a piece of residential property that is not being used and you are considering selling it, you may have other options.
+In many situations, keeping the property for yourself and renting it out can carry a bigger benefit than selling it, so you should weigh each side carefully before deciding to sell your property.
 This article looks at the advantages of being a landlord.

 Income from Rent

-The first step in the inquiry is to calculate how much you can charge for renting your property.
-In most situations, you need to sit down and figure out what amount of rent you need to break even and also produce some income for yourself.
-At the same time, you also need to be aware of the rental prices of similar properties in the same area as your house or apartment.
-You should look through classified ads, make appointments to meet landlords and also visit the other rental units to see their condition.
+You need to calculate how much you can charge for renting your property.
+In most situations, you need to figure out what amount of rent you need to break even and produce some income.
+At the same time, you also need to be aware of the rental prices of similar properties in the same area.
+You should look through real estate websites, make appointments to meet landlords, and also visit the other rental units to see their condition.

 Tax Benefits for Owning Rental Property

-In its current form, the tax code is full of laws that only serve to benefit people who rent out residential properties.
+In its current form, the tax code is full of laws that benefit people who rent out residential properties.
 One of the advantages of being a landlord is the ability to take numerous deductions, many times after ending up with a net loss from their rental income.
-This may sounds like a bad thing, but you might be able to deduct this net loss from other sources of income, like your wage income from employment.
+This may sound like a bad thing but you might be able to deduct this net loss from other sources of income, like your wage income from employment.

 Here is a list of some of the major tax deductions that may be available to residential landlords that do not own large numbers of properties:

-- Repairs Any repairs that a landlord pays for on the rental property due to the landlord responsibilities, such as repainting, plumbingetc, can be fully deducted for the tax year in which the repairs were paid for.
+- Repairs: Any repairs that a landlord pays for on the rental property due to the landlord's responsibilities, such as repainting, plumbing etc., can be deducted for the tax year in which the repairs were paid for.

-- Travel Landlords can deduct for travel expenses if the travel is related to their landlord responsibilities.
-However, the Internal Revenue Service carefully reviews these deductions, so it is important to keep accurate records.
+- Travel: Landlords can deduct travel expenses if the travel is related to their landlord responsibilities.
+The Internal Revenue Service (IRS) carefully reviews these deductions, so it is important to keep accurate records.